Reciprocity - Course Substitution

 MSJC accepts coursework from the following:

-3. North Central Association of Colleges and Schools, The Higher Learning Commission
+5. Southern Association of Colleges and Schools, Commission on Colleges (SACSCOC)

 Upper Division Coursework

-1. An awarded BA/BS degree from a U.S. Regionally Accredited institution will waive all local General Education requirements (A – H) using Option A at MSJC.
+1. An awarded BA/BS degree from a U.S. Regionally Accredited institution will waive all local General Education requirements at MSJC.

 1. MSJC can accept upper division coursework completed at another institution for the purpose of fulfilling local General Education or major and/or elective requirements based on content equivalency.